AykutHacioglu4/data-structures-csharp-projects/README.md

 ## English

-This repository includes two C# projects developed as part of a Data Structures course.
-The projects demonstrate practical implementations of data structures, graph algorithms, matrix-based data processing, file handling, and a basic custom neural-network-style classifier.
+This repository contains two C# projects developed to apply data structures, graph algorithms, matrix-based processing, file handling, and basic classification logic in practical scenarios.

+The first project focuses on road distance analysis between cities and districts.
+It uses matrix-based graph representation and Dijkstra's shortest path algorithm to calculate and compare shortest distances.

+The second project implements a simple custom neural-network-style classifier for binary pattern recognition.
+It works with 5x5 matrix inputs, converts them into feature vectors, and classifies them using a manually implemented training and prediction workflow.

-The main purpose of this repository is to show how fundamental computer science concepts can be applied to real problems using C# and object-oriented programming principles.
+These projects were built to understand how core computer science concepts behave when they are applied to structured data, graph problems, and basic machine learning-style classification tasks.

 ---